hsch/css-challenge/README.md

 - The footer always sticks to the bottom of page.
 - The height of the footer is based on its content, e.g. the font size.
 - Header and footer might have different heights.
+- There is no need to account for potential word wrap.
 - There is a **content block**.
-- The content block consists of an image, and a navigation area.
+- The content block consists of an image, and a navigation bar.
 - The **image** shrinks in width and height as necessary to make things fit, and always maintains its aspect ratio.
-- The image never stretches beyond its original size.
+- The image never grows beyond its original size.
-- The image can be of any size and format (landscape, portrait, square), i.e. don't assume the dimensions in the demo are constants.
+- The image file can be of any size and format (landscape, portrait, square), i.e. don't assume the specific dimensions in the demo to be part of the specification.
-- You can assume the page (HTML and inline CSS) to be generated with knowledge of the dimensions of the image, i.e. using constant expressions is permitted as long as they are based on image dimensions only (e.g. not on the window size) and don't require recalculation on window resize.
 - The top of the **navigation bar** always sticks to the bottom of the image, but there is a fixed sized margin between them.
-- The height of the navigation bar is based on its content, and it may contain more complex elements than just text e.g. buttons or smaller images acting as buttons.
 - The width of the navigation bar always aligns with the width of the image.
+- The height of the navigation bar may be pixel-perfectly hardcoded, if needed, or simply be based on content.
-- The **content area** as a whole (image plus navigation bar) is always centered between footer and header, both vertically and horizontally.
+- The **content block as a whole** (image plus navigation bar) is always centered between footer and header, both vertically and horizontally.
-- There is a fixed minimum size margin around the content area.
+- There is a minimum fixed size margin around the content block, i.e. on the left and right of it and between content block and header and footer respectively.
-- The height of header, footer, and navigation bar can be assumed to be static, i.e. there is no need to account for potential word wrap.
+- Neither the image nor the content block ever extend over the header or footer or push them out of the viewport.
+- Header, footer, and navigation bar are proper block elements (e.g. `<div>`) so that they can contain and position child elements.

+## Notes

+- You don't have to build upon the demo at all.
+  Start from scratch as much as you want to.
+  Solve the challenge however you like.
+- You may assume that the page (HTML and inline CSS) is generated with knowledge of the absolute dimensions of the image file, i.e. using some constant expressions in inline styles is permitted as long as they are based on image dimensions only (e.g. not on the window size) and don't require recalculation on window resize.

 ## License